 - 6. Name a common characteristic of liquids and gases. - Ans.
-Fluidity - 7.
+Fluidity is the common characteristic of liquids and gases.
+They can flow and take the shape of their container.
+They have ability to flow because they are loosely packed. - 7.
 Why do not solids possess fluidity? - Ans.
 Fluidity means tendency to flow.
 The constituents of solids are very closely packed and bound together by strong interparticle attractive forces.
 So, solids do not possess fluidity. - 8.
 How are the particles of a solid packed? - Ans.
-The particles of a solid are closely packed. - 9.
+The particles of a solid are closely packed.
+The particles vibrate in fixed positions but do not move past one another, giving rise to definite shape and volume. - 9.
 Are liquids less dense than solids? - Ans.
-Yes, liquids are less dense than solids. - 10.
+Liquids are less dense than solids.
+However, water is an exception.
+It becomes less dense when it freezes, forming ice. - 10.
 I am a substance having definite volume but no definite shape.
 Which state of matter do I possess? - Ans.
 Matter in a liquid state. - 11.
 How will you prove that the particles of matter are moving continuously? - Ans.
 Using the concept of diffusion, we can prove that the particles of matter are moving continuously. - 12.
 What are solids, liquids and gases? - Ans.
-Solids, liquids and gases are the three states of matter. - 13.
+Solids, liquids and gases are the three states of matter.
+Solids have fixed shape and volumes, liquids have a fixed volume.
+Gases have neither fixed volume nor fixed shape. - 13.
 What is the full form of CNG?
 Mention its one property that makes it so important. - Ans.
 The full form of CNG is compressed natural gas.
 It does not create pollution.
-It is a clean fuel.

-- 14. Define diffusion.
+It is a clean fuel. - 14.
+Define diffusion.
 Is it faster in winter or summer season?
 Explain. - Ans.
 Diffusion is the intermixing of two different substances on their own.
 The process of diffusion becomes faster with an increase in temperature due to increase in kinetic energy of particles.
 So, diffusion is faster in summer than in winter. - 15.
 By placing a finger in the running stream of water, you are not able to break the stream of water.
-What do you conclude from this? - Ans.
+What do you conclude from this?

+- Ans.
 From this we conclude the following: - i.
 There is a force of attraction between the particles of matter. - ii.
 This force of attraction keeps the particles together in the matter. - 16.
 Osmosis is a special type of diffusion.
 Comment. - Ans.
-In both the phenomenon, we observe the movement of particles from higher concentration

-- to lower concentration.
-However, in osmosis, the movement of particles is through a semipermeable membrane. - 17.
+In both the phenomenon, we observe the movement of particles from higher concentration to lower concentration.
+However, in osmosis, the movement of particles is through a semi-permeable membrane. - 17.
 How big are the particles of matter? - Ans.
 Matter is made up of extremely small-sized particles.
 The diameter of the molecules of matter, in general, is of the order of 10^{-9} m. - 18.
 Give two examples of diffusion. - Ans. (a) The fragrance of perfumes can be felt from a distance because of diffusion of vapours of perfumes in the air around. - (b) The odour of the food being cooked in the kitchen can be known without even entering into the kitchen. - 19.
 Although sponge is a solid, we are able to compress it.
 Why? - Ans.
 Sponge has tiny holes in which air is trapped.
 When we press a sponge, air is expelled out and hence, we are able to compress a sponge.